Detroit center to remove name of ex-mayor with racist past

-DETROIT (AP) — Officials say Detroit’s Cobo Center will change its name, removing the surname of a former mayor known for his racist policies.
+DETROIT (AP) — Detroit’s Cobo Center, which hosts the auto show and other major events, is changing its name to remove the surname of a former mayor known for his racist policies, officials announced Wednesday.

-The Detroit Regional Convention Facility Authority announced Wednesday that it has sold Cobo Center’s naming rights to Detroit-based Chemical Bank in a 22-year deal that will generate $1.5 million annually.
+The Detroit Regional Convention Facility Authority announced it has sold Cobo Center’s naming rights to Detroit-based Chemical Bank in a 22-year deal that will generate $1.5 million annually.
+The new name will be announced later this year, after Chemical Bank’s holding company acquires another financial institution , Minnesota-based TCF Financial Corp.
+In the meantime, the center’s prominent exterior digital signage will combine the center and bank names.

-The new name will be announced later this year, after Chemical Bank’s holding company acquires another financial institution .
+Authority Chairman Larry Alexander, who also serves as president and CEO of the Detroit Metro Convention & Visitors Bureau, said he sees the move as “killing two birds with one stone” — making the right decisions financially and socially.

-Authority Chairman Larry Alexander says he sees the move as “killing two birds with one stone” — making a smart financial decision that saves taxpayers’ money while removing “negative history and connotation.”
+“No question that name, Cobo, has a negative history and connotation attached to it,” he told The Associated Press.
+“I will have to say that our financial concerns were the first priority, but our second concern was to be sure we eliminate any past negative issue associated with the name.”

 Most Read Business Stories